LANarea/SPLRequest/README.md

 ```
 $spl->doRequest('C:/path/to/music - file.mp3'); // returns true or false
 ```
-Alternatively you can add even more useful information!
+Alternatively you can add even more useful information:
 ```
 $spl->doRequest('C:/path/to/music - file.mp3', 'John Doe', 'Brussels, Belgium');
 ```

 ---

-Alternatively, you could check out the example.php file.
+Check out the example.php file for free por.. uh, examples of course.

 Note
 -----

-You have to implement your own request limits, caching and such.
+You'll have to implement your own request limititations, cacheing, etc.

 With this package, you can only handle the data we can get to and from SPL.